 - Treatment options include psychotherapy and medication.

-- Alternative and complementary treatments are available for those who prefer a natural approach.
+- Alternative and complementary treatments are also available.

 In some people, too much stress can have a negative impact on sex drive and the desire to be intimate.

-Much of the research surrounding stress and low libido involves women, but it can certainly affect men too.
-One animal study showed that social stress during adolescence affected the sexual appetite of male hamsters during adulthood.
+Much of the research surrounding stress and low libido involves women, but it can certainly affect others, too.
+One

 - Reducing stress can help to restore your sex drive and improve libido.